bengfarrell/rgf-blog/content/posts/2017-02-09-moshin-vineyards-salon-series-writing-between-the-vines.md

 ![writing between the vines](https://d2ypg8o05lff0b.cloudfront.net/wp-content/uploads/sites/3/2017/02/writing-between-the-vines.jpeg)

 What is Writing Between the Vines?
-It's a writing retreat that pairs writers with vineyards willing to host them with "a space to work, a place to create -- surrounded by the beauty and majesty of vineyards in locations around the world," per [the website](http://a space to work, a place to create-- surrounded by the beauty and majesty of vineyards in locations around the world.).
+It's a writing retreat that pairs writers with vineyards willing to host them with "a space to work, a place to create—surrounded by the beauty and majesty of vineyards in locations around the world," per [the website](http://a space to work, a place to create-- surrounded by the beauty and majesty of vineyards in locations around the world.).
 Interested authors apply in the fall and the winning applicants spend 4 to 6 days at the wineries.....writing.
 Just writing.
 How lovely that sounds!

 Why am I invited to read?
 Beyond the wine connection [from my food blog](http://thegourmez.com), of course, I came in as a runner-up for the retreat at [Moshin Vineyards](http://www.moshinvineyards.com/).